Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 Huntley Brinkley moving mountains, moving public opinion, shaping policy.

-So here's this guy, David Schuster, and he goes from a network nobody watches to a radio show nobody heard of and starts taking pot shots at the most listened to media figure in the country.
+And he goes from a network nobody watches to a radio show nobody heard of and starts taking pot shots at the most listened to media figure in the country.

 What must it be like for these little people?

-And so here we have Alan Grayson, the lunatic on another show that nobody watches.
+And so here we have Alan Grayson, the lunatic, on another show that nobody watches.

 Joy Behar is on the headline news network.

-And why is Cheney so loud?
+And here's the question: why is Bush so quiet, and why is Cheney so loud?

 I mean, Rush Limbaugh, if you want to say one good thing about him, at least he's consistent.